AlvarezIglesias/Curiosity-Driven-AI/second_test/readme.md

 The new model definetly plays better than the previous one.
 In late episodes, it defeated the first goomba most of the times.

+Here it defeats a goomba and does a little dance as celebration:

 <img src="/media/defeat_and_dance.gif" width="250" height="250"/>

 Sadly, it would get stuck in a lot of obstacles.
 I think the reward function is not correct.
 When it gets stuck in the first obstacle, the rewards is not significantly lower than when it completes half the level.
 I will change it for the next try